SpotlightKid/miditk-smf/README.md

 `miditk.smf.api`:

-Base event handler classes, which can be sublassed for specialised event handling.
+Base event handler classes, which can be subclassed for specialised event handling.

 `miditk.smf.converters`: